gjacopo/bodylanguage/README.md

 **Description**

-Here is a list of what currently availalble:
+Here is a list of what is currently availalble:
 * [_estatref_](estatref): `JabRef` based add-on (layout) used to produce a webpage with a table of searchable publications.
 * [_prophet_](prophet): example of application of Facebook `Prophet` automatic forecasting procedure on some monthly indicators (_e.g._, tourism, unemployment).
 * [_d3force_](d3force): example of interactive visualisation using `d3-force` layout for slicing and exploring  EU-SILC indicators (_e.g._, _peps01_, _peps02_).